-- \Begin to frame questions and answers in geographically valid ways (e.g. linked to similarities and differences or change over - \Select information according to relevance (e.g. identifying only 'main' landmarks or features) - \Begin to understand the difference between primary and secondary data (link to History NC) - \Understand that there are different ways to represent geographical information and that these might inform opinions/beliefs - \Present information using age-related tables, graphs and charts, maps and plans, drawings and perspectives, posters and diagrams and digital presentations.
+- Begin to frame questions and answers in geographically valid ways (e.g. linked to similarities and differences or change over time) - Select information according to relevance (e.g. identifying only 'main' landmarks or features) - Begin to understand the difference between primary and secondary data (link to History NC) - Understand that there are different ways to represent geographical information and that these might inform opinions/beliefs - Present information using age-related tables, graphs and charts, maps and plans, drawings and perspectives, posters and diagrams and digital presentations.

-\Understand and explain the purpose/reliability of different image types, including oblique views Fieldwork enquiry and practical skills:
+Understand and explain the purpose/reliability of different image types, including oblique views Fieldwork enquiry and practical skills:

-- \Engage in guided enguiries and suggest own questions for enquiry - \Evaluate own observations and compare them with others - \Use a compass and the follow and describe routes and identify locations - \Apply age-appropriate Maths knowledge to understanding of geography (e.g. length, distance, mass, and scales)
+- Engage in guided enquiries and suggest own questions for enquiry

+- Evaluate own observations and compare them with others

+- Use a compass and the eight points of a compass to follow and describe routes and identify locations

+Apply age-appropriate

+- Apply age-appropriate

+Maths knowledge to

+understanding of geography

+(e.g. length, distance, mass,

+capacity/volume, angles, area

+and scales)

-- \Ask and answer geographically valid questions (e.g. about cause and effect, reliability, change and difference) \Identify connections, contrasts and trends in observations or information selected - \Recognise that geographical 'facts' can vary depending on the source and begin to suggest reasons for this. \Present information using age-related tables, graphs and charts, maps and plans, drawings and perspectives, posters and diagrams and digital presentations.
+- Ask and answer geographically valid questions (e.g. about cause and effect, reliability, change and difference) Identify connections, contrasts and trends in observations or information selected - Recognise that geographical 'facts' can vary depending on the source and begin to suggest reasons for this.
+Present information using age-related tables, graphs and charts, maps and plans, drawings and perspectives, posters and diagrams and digital presentations.